-An energy checklist allows you to remind yourself of the various things you will needs to do when you move out of your current home and into your new one.
+An checklist allows you to remind yourself of the various things you will need to do when you move out of your current home and into your new one such as switching to a new energy provider for your new home.

 When you move home, the first thing on your energy checklist should be to inform your current energy suppliers that you’re leaving the property.